ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 To "fix" this, you might want to turn On Model Matching.
 Please see [Model Matching](../../software/model-config-match/) for more info.

+Another thing to check is whether you have enabled **RCVR_INVERT_TX** option for your receiver firmware.
+This option is intended for FCs that doesn't have any other UARTs available (AIOs) other than an SBUS pad.
+See this section for more details: [Output Inverting](../../quick-start/firmware-options/#output-inverting).

+For the R9mm/mini receivers, make sure you didn't enable **USE_R9MM_R9MINI_SBUS** in your firmware option.
+See [Output Inverting](../../quick-start/firmware-options/#output-inverting) for what this option do.

 ### My RX and TX are bound, and I'm getting stick inputs, but I can only get 10 Telemetry sensors

 Check if you have Telemetry Feature enabled in your FC Configuration.